 Once this happens, they’re ready to bake.

-Oven Temperature for Vegan Macarons
+Oven Temperature for Making Vegan Macarons

 I knew that Aquafaba doesn’t like high temperatures and for making aquafaba meringue, it prefers lower temperatures much like for normal meringues.
 So, I reduced the oven slightly from my usual macaron temperature to 140°C fan just to try out the first batch.